 How Long Does it Take to Visit the Great Wall?

-We’d arrived at the East Gate at 1030am, and the last shuttle bus back to catch the last bus of the day back at the Jinshanling Service Centre left from the West Gate at 3pm, coincided to catch the last bus back from Luiping to Wangfujing.
-It was hard to figure out if that was pressure or not, as all the maps provided are short on scale to the extent of not showing any!
+We’d arrived at the East Gate at 10:30am, and the shuttle we needed from the West Gate back to the Jinshanling Service Centre left from at 3 pm, This allowed us to catch the last bus back to Wangfujing (Beijing).
+It was hard to figure out if that was possible or not, as all the maps provided are short on scale to the extent of not showing any!

 Hiking up to the Great Wall from the East Gate at Jinshanling